 |4.
 Presenting the Statement of Advice (Initial Draft for comment)||Your advisor will present the Draft SOA for your comment.||Take the plan home for consideration.|

-CIPL encourages their clients to visit or contact us whenever they have a question.
-We will contact our clients if there is anything new to tell them about, particularly if we have a concern about their portfolio, or if there is a new investment we think they should consider.
+We encourage our clients to visit or contact us whenever they have a question.
+We will contact our clients if there is anything significant to discuss, particularly if we have a concern about their portfolio, or if there is a new investment we think should be considered.

-Under our ongoing care service we undertake to work with our client’s accountant, and deal with tax and social security matters.
-CIPL’s ongoing service includes liaising with Centrelink and ensuring that clients operate within their guidelines.
+Under our ongoing care service, when authorised, we undertake to work with our client’s accountant, and deal with tax and social security matters.
+Our ongoing service includes liaising with Centrelink and ensuring that clients operate within their guidelines.

-CIPL’s development and implementation of a Financial Plan is summarised above.
-CIPL’s advisors are employed because of their superior planning skills and for their high level communication skills.
+Our development and implementation of a Financial Plan is summarised above.
+Our advisors are employed because of their planning skills and for their high level communication skills.
 However, in some cases some clients may have some issues with our recommended strategy.
 In these cases we encourage our clients to visit or call to discuss their concerns.
 In most cases we are able to resolve the issues and meet the needs of the client.

 Click here for a detailed description of our planning and implementation process.

-If you have a complaint, contact your Advisor or CIPL’s Compliance Manager to inform them of your complaint.
+If you have a complaint, contact your Advisor or our Compliance Manager to inform them of your complaint.

 If you still do not obtain a satisfactory outcome, you have the right to complain to the Financial Ombudsman Service Limited (member number 11108) on 1300 780 808 or in writing to:Financial Ombudsman Service